thely/even-further-away/README.md

 * Meters let you control the volume for everyone connected to the server.
 * Press the spacebar to start recording, and release it to stop recording.
 Whatever you record gets sent off to IBM Watson for speech-to-text recognition.

-- transport
++ transport
-- text stuff
++ text stuff
-- all socket interactions
++ all socket interactions
-- blippy synth
++ blippy synth
 - form
-- updated controls
++ updated controls
+- bulletproof on Windows